Diversity at Rutgers University-Newark

-Since 1997, the first year that U.S. News & World Report began ranking colleges on the diversity of their student bodies, U.S. News has rated Rutgers-Newark the most diverse national university in the United States; no other school has been so recognized.
+Since 1997, the first year that U.S. News & World Report began ranking colleges on the diversity of their student bodies, U.S. News has rated Rutgers University-Newark the most diverse national university in the United States; no other school has been so recognized.
+Now, university leaders are seeking to build on the institution’s legacy of inclusiveness.

 A timeline for the Newark campus.